Kalan-Lab/zol/README.md

 **`zol`** is a program to create table reports showing homolog group conservation, annotation, and evolutionary stats for any gene-cluster or locus of interest.
 At it's core it performs ortholog group inference de novo across gene-cluster instances similar to [CORASON](https://github.com/nselem/corason), but uses an InParanoid-like algorithm.
 Tables are similar but currently more in-depth and feature some different statistics than lsaBGC-PopGene reports.

 **`fai`** is a program to search for additional instances of a gene-cluster or genome locus in some set of genomes.
 Inspired by cblaster, CORASON, ClusterFinder, MultiGeneBlast, etc. It leverages DIAMOND alignment similar to [cblaster](https://github.com/gamcil/cblaster) and runs fairly rapidly (allowing it to scale to thousands of genomes and even work on metagenomic assemblies). fai features some key differentiating options relative to other software: (i) can assess syntenic similarity of candidate homologous gene clusters to the query gene cluster, (ii) can allow for looser criteria thresholds for gene cluster detection in target genomes if multiple neighborhoods are identified as homologous and on scaffold edges (thus improving fragmented gene cluster identification due to assembly issues) - similar to lsaBGC-Expansion, (iii) filter secondary neighborhoods - e.g. homologous gene neighborhoods to the query which meet the criteria but are not the best match.

+Critically, ***with the development of some key options, together, fai and zol enable high-throughput detection of orthologs across multi-species datasets comprising of thousands of genomes.***

 ### Installation: